vmathm/Imago-English-v2/docs/api.md

       - Deletes any existing GCS object for that field and clears the URL.
   - If both `text_url` and `audio_url` end up empty:
     - Deletes the `UserAudiobook` row.
-    - Flashes a message indicating the audiobook has effectively been cleared.
+    - Flashes a message indicating the buttons for manually uploading text and audio is now available for the student.
   - Redirects back to `/dashboard`.